-For more information on the SERVER.MAP file, please refer to TS ORACLE DataServer documentation.
+For more information on the SERVER.MAP file, please refer to TS DataServer for Oracle documentation.

 TS Network DataServer

 The SERVER.MAP file helps to enable new or existing applications to share data across a network.
 It establishes a relationship between a two-character server ID used by Thoroughbred applications and the server system.